 There is however a danger in Europe, unlike the US, that telecommunications providers have neglected their capabilities to manage their own networks, often outsourcing to equipment vendors, including Huawei.
-Relying on Huawei to monitor cyber risks that some claim emanate from or through Huawei would appear to be unwise.
+Relying on Huawei to monitor cyber risks that some claim originate from or through Huawei would appear to be unwise.
 Governments taking a risk management approach need to require service providers to maintain full service technical expertise and comprehensive security capabilities, and to ensure they maintain reliable monitoring capabilities, or to develop automated solutions (Hubert, 2020).

-The new technologies of the fourth industrial revolution are generating a whole new set of geopolitical risks.
+The new technologies of the fourth industrial revolution are generating a whole new set of geopolitical and interdependence risks.
 While Nye (2011) predicted cyber power would be more diffused than other forms of power, just as earlier observers expected of the information revolution, the shape of the world emerging in the 2020s remains the domain of the nation state.
-The dominant power, the US, is determined to maintain its position, including resisting global governance in cyber governance and in wielding the power of the state against the claimed risks of Huawei.
+The dominant power, the US, is determined to maintain its position, including resisting global governance in cyber governance and by wielding the power of the state against the claimed risks of Huawei.
 Meanwhile, China is developing powerful cyber-capabilities to match its growing economic power and is seeking to set the agenda in global governance, yet it is deeply distrusted amongst liberal democracies in particular.
-In a rapidly deteriorating climate of geopolitical contest, confrontation and even conflict is no longer out of the question.
+In a rapidly deteriorating climate of geopolitical contest, confrontation and even conflict are no longer out of the question.
 Risks of cyber-espionage and sabotage, as well as weaponization of information and artificial intelligence, therefore become assessed by states as realistic security threats.
 No rules or institutions exist to sanction rule-breaking or to rebuild confidence and trust.
-At the time of writing, it would appear the world is headed towards a spiral of decoupling strategically important supply chains and the potential construction of two rival systems, one led by the US and one by China.
+At the time of writing, it would appear the world is headed towards a spiral of decoupling strategically important supply chains and the construction of two rival systems, one led by the US and one by China.

 Even in a decoupled world, security risks will remain and there is an urgent need for more technical research on risk management capabilities.
 At the national level, precautionary measures and enhanced risk management strategies are essential.
 These are likely to remain highly contested matters for some time to come.

 To date, the digital economy has generated natural monopolies that control vast amounts of data, extract value and gather more and more power.
 These monopoly actors are now the largest firms in the world, and most originate from the US.
 The lack of governance of the digital economy raises a broader range of risks than China alone.
-Decision makers have failed to date to comprehensively grapple with the new rules that may be needed to reduce the risks of these natural monopolies seizing more power over governments, the economy and individuals
+Decision makers have failed to date to comprehensively grapple with the new rules that may be needed to reduce the risks of these natural monopolies seizing more power over governments, the economy and individuals.

 The Huawei debate is not simply about the rise of one firm from China to threaten US supremacy.
 Huawei is a proxy for fear of China itself, its likely future capabilities and possible intentions.
 Whether China acts according to high risk or threat scenarios is, of course, heavily contingent on the state of the international system and whether it descends into conflict or whether international cooperation can be maintained.

-Originally published in Wirtschaft und Management, December 2020
+An earlier version of this paper was published in Wirtschaft und Management, December 2020

-Alon, I., & Herbert, T. (2009).
+Alon, I. & Herbert, T. (2009).
 A stranger in a strange land: Micro political risk and the multinational firm.
-Business Horizons (52): 127-137.
+Business Horizons, Vol. 52, pp. 127-137.

-Alon, I., & Martin, M. (1998).
+Alon, I., and Martin, M. (1998).
 A normative model of macro political risk assessment.
-Multinational Business Review.
-Retrieved from https://www.academia.edu/668635/A_normative_model_of_macro_political_risk_assessment
+Multinational Business Review, Fall 1998. <https://www.academia.edu/668635/A_normative_model_of_macro_political_risk_assessment>.

 Balding, C. (2019).
-“Huawei Technologies’ links to Chinese State Security Services”.
-SSRN.
-Retrieved from https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3415726
+Huawei Technologies’ links to Chinese State Security Services.
+SSRN. <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3415726>.

 Biddle, S. (2020).
-“The Filthy Hypocrisy of America’s ‘Clean’ China-Free Internet”.
-The Intercept.
-Retrieved from https://theintercept.com/2020/08/06/the-filthy-hypocrisy-of-americas-clean-china-free-internet/
+The Filthy Hypocrisy of America’s ‘Clean’ China-Free Internet.
+The Intercept. < https://theintercept.com/2020/08/06/the-filthy-hypocrisy-of-americas-clean-china-free-internet/>.

-Chan, J. (2019).
-All may not be smooth along China’s digital silk road.
-The Interpreter.
-Retrieved from https://www.lowyinstitute.org/the-interpreter/all-may-not-be-smooth-along-china-s-digital-silk-road
+Chan, J. (2019): All may not be smooth along China’s digital silk road.
+The Interpreter. <https://www.lowyinstitute.org/the-interpreter/all-may-not-be-smooth-along-china-s-digital-silk-road>.

 Chang, G. (2020).
 The Great US-China Tech War.
 New York, NY: Encounter Books.